JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 Euro
 ```

-We can use the `promote` function that converts all its input arguments to their promote type to perform actual promotion.
+When we have instances instead of types, we can use the `promote` function to convert them to their representation in the promoted type.

 ```jldoctest currency
 julia> promote(Euro(2), Dollar(2.4))